About Recycle Rewards

 What are the different types of refund points?

 • Reverse Vending Machine (RVMs) are conveniently located self-service refund points.
 You will be able to find these near supermarkets and in public spaces across Tasmania once Recycle Rewards launches.
+The machines can accept up to 60 drink containers a minute.
+The majority of refund points in Tasmania will be RVMs.

 Will the refund points have disability access?

-Each refund point will be compliant with;
+Each refund point will be compliant with:

 • Disability Discrimination Act 1992